 The research goal is to identify the properties and phenomenon of the Familiar Stranger relationships we currently observe in public places.
-We believe that extensions to this relationship using small personal wireless object can allow individuals to more acutely gauge their social relationship to people, places, and crowds around them over time.
-We also believe that such a device is capable of encouraging community solidarity, even transitory solidarity, in places where it is currently difficult to build such ties.
+We believe that extensions to this relationship using small personal wireless objects and applications on existing mobile phones can allow individuals to more acutely gauge their social relationship to people, places, and the crowds around them over time.
+We also believe that such tools are capable of encouraging community solidarity, even transitory solidarity, in places where it is currently difficult to build such ties.
 Overall, such a system has a great potential to allow individuals to gain an improved sense of belonging within and across their communities, cultivating new views of comfort, safety, and inclusion.
 To break down these boundaries, the technology must allow individuals to retain an active sense of participation and inclusion across the public social landscape.
 As a result, we hope that such a tool may expand and improve our own impressions and beliefs of the strangers with which we share our daily lives.
-However, we are ultimately designing for ambiguity [17], leaving to the users to modify, reappropriate, play, and adapt the system across a myriad of unintended uses.
+Can we develop social tools that interface to groups and crowds rather than individuals?
+Can we buildup social connections to strangers anonymously and without explicit programming or revelations - perhaps by simply walking around?
+Ultimately, the design must incorporate ambiguity [19], leaving users to modify, re-appropriate, play, and adapt the system across a myriad of unintended uses.